Montanaz0r/MMA-parser-for-Sherdog-and-UFC-data/README.md

 Reads the ufc-roster.csv and returns list of fighters assigned to ufc_list_var variable.

 *PS in repository location you can find **regex.py** file which i have used to deal with some messy data from sherdog.
-You will fid more information on how to use it inside the file.*
+You will find more information on how to use it, inside the file.*

 ## Wrap-Up